The TESS All-Sky Rotation Survey: Periods for 1,046,317 Stars Within 500 pc: Methods

 We again reserved 20\% of the data as a hold-out validation set and used K-Fold cross-validation to train the random forest model.
 We used \texttt{sklearn}'s \texttt{RandomForestClassifier} with \texttt{n\_estimators = 200}, \texttt{max\_features = 0.5}, and \texttt{criterion = entropy}.
 We left the rest of the values at their default \texttt{sklearn} values.
 We list the adopted features in Appendix~\ref{sec:measurements}, and their importances in Appendix~\ref{sec:rf_val_plots}.

-Our alias classifier distinguishes true rotation periods from aliases with high fidelity.
-It correctly identifies true rotation signals in 89\% of cases and correctly flags aliases in 85\% of cases.
-Aliases are incorrectly classified as true signals 11\% of the time (the false-positive rate), and true rotation periods are misclassified as aliases in 15\% of cases (the false-negative rate).
+Our harmonic classifier distinguishes true rotation periods from harmonics with high fidelity.
+It correctly identifies true rotation signals in 89\% of cases and correctly flags harmonics in 85\% of cases.
+Harmonics are incorrectly classified as true signals 11\% of the time (the false-positive rate), and true rotation periods are misclassified as harmonics in 15\% of cases (the false-negative rate).
 The discriminative performance of the classifier is strong, with an AUC of 0.951.
 The resulting classification achieves an accuracy of 87.3\%, with a precision of 85.9\% and a recall of 89.3\%.
 Among the input features, the difference in BIC between a two-term Lomb--Scargle model evaluated at the period of the highest periodogram peak and at twice that period provided the greatest discriminatory power.
 Other important features included the ratio of the first and second detected periods, the Lomb--Scargle power evaluated at twice the best period, and the period corresponding to the second-highest Lomb--Scargle peak.

+We take the additional step of using Bayes' theorem to convert the harmonic classifier scores into Bayesian probabilities.
+This lets us estimate the probability that the detected period is a true match or half-period harmonic and gives us each measurement's false positive probability, which we will use to calculate our adopted periods in the next section (Section~\ref{subsec:period_logic}).
+Specifically, for a measurement with detected period $P_{\rm rot}$ and harmonic-classifier score $S$, we estimate $P(\mathrm{match}\mid P_{\rm rot}, S_{\rm match})$ (the probability that the measurement is a match given its period and match classifier score) and $P(\mathrm{harmonic}\mid P_{\rm rot}, S_{\rm harmonic})$ (the probability that the measurement is a harmonic given its period and harmonic classifier score) from the holdout validation sample.
+For the rest of this paper, we refer to the Bayesian probability that a measurement is a match as $P(\rm match)$ and the probability that the measurement is an harmonic as $P(\rm harmonic)$.